AutoMat: Enabling Automated Crystal Structure Reconstruction from Microscopy via Agentic Tool Use: Experiments and Results

-We summarize the performance of these baselines and our \textbf{AutoMat} system on the test set in Tables~\ref{tab:energy-mae} and~\ref{tab:structure-metrics}, which together cover samples across Tier~1–3 difficulty levels.
+We summarize the performance of these baselines and our \textbf{AutoMat} system on the test set in Tables~\ref{tab:energy-mae} and~\ref{tab:structure-metrics}, which together cover samples across Tier~1--3 difficulty levels.
+To further separate tool-level capability from controller-level orchestration, we also evaluate same-tool scripted variants.
+In the main text, we report a stronger heuristic script with hand-coded quality gating, retrieval branching, rollback, and bounded retries.
+Detailed ablations and backbone sensitivity analyses are provided in Appendices~\ref{appendix:llm-vlm-comparison} and~\ref{appendix:ablation}.
+Here we present results using DeepSeek (LLM) and GPT-4o (VLM) as representative backbone models; experiments show that AutoMat achieves comparable and consistent performance across different backbones.

-\paragraph{Discussion of Results.} In energy prediction, \textbf{AutoMat} achieves a mean formation energy MAE of \(332 \pm 12\)~meV/atom, with tier-wise results of 343.59, 320.21, and 333.49~meV/atom for Tier~1–3.
-While this is higher than the MLIP oracle lower bound of 57~meV/atom, it remains significantly better than the multi-eV errors produced by vision--language models.
-As task difficulty increases, MAE in VL baselines rises accordingly, validating our tiered benchmark design.
-These results suggest that AutoMat’s residual error is mainly due to reconstruction rather than MLIP limitations, and that the predicted structures are reliable for downstream property evaluation.Figure~\ref{fig:case_studies} illustrates two representative examples from Tier~2 and Tier~3, comparing AutoMat with GPT-4.1mini and LLaMA4.
-The figure highlights AutoMat’s superior ability to reconstruct structures and predict energy accurately, even under low-dose and multi-element conditions.
+\paragraph{Discussion of Results.} For energy prediction, \textbf{AutoMat} achieves a mean formation energy MAE of $332 \pm 12$~meV/atom, with tier-wise results of 343.59, 320.21, and 333.49~meV/atom.
+Although this is higher than the MLIP lower bound of 57~meV/atom, it is still far better than the multi-eV errors of vision--language models.
+Even compared with MicroscopyGPT (used off-the-shelf under a fixed prompt and without additional fine-tuning on STEM2Mat-Bench), AutoMat remains much stronger, with MicroscopyGPT reaching only about 620~meV/atom.
+As task difficulty increases, most baselines show higher MAE, confirming the soundness of our tiered benchmark.
+These results indicate that AutoMat’s remaining errors come mainly from reconstruction rather than MLIP limits, and that its predicted structures are reliable for downstream property evaluation.
+Figure~\ref{fig:case_studies} visualizes the reasoning gap: the top panel (Tier~3) shows that while baselines suffer from geometric hallucinations under low-dose conditions, AutoMat accurately recovers the lattice.
+The bottom panel demonstrates \textbf{zero-shot generalization} to real experimental ZSM-5 images, verifying robustness beyond the synthetic training distribution.